Helen Gandy: Files

 Gray reported to Nixon that he had secured Hoover's office and its contents.
 However, he had sealed only Hoover's personal inner office, where no files were stored, not the entire suite of offices.
 Since 1957, Hoover's "Official/Confidential" files, containing material too sensitive to include in the FBI's central files, had been kept in the outer office, where Gandy sat.
 Gentry reported that Gray would not have known where to look in Gandy's office for the files, as her office was lined floor to ceiling with filing cabinets; moreover, without her index to the files, he would not have been able to locate incriminating material, for files were deliberately mislabeled, e.g., President Nixon's file was labeled "Obscene Matters".

-On May 4, Gandy turned over 12 boxes labelled "Official/Confidential", containing 167 files and 17,750 pages, to Mark Felt.
-Many of them contained derogatory information.
+On May 4, Gandy transferred 12 boxes labelled "Official/Confidential", containing 167 files and 17,750 pages, to Mark Felt.
+Many of them contained inflammatory and derogatory information.
 Gray told the press that afternoon that "there are no dossiers or secret files.
-There are just general files and I took steps to preserve their integrity."
-Gandy retained the "Personal File".
+There are just general files, and I took steps to preserve their integrity."
+Yet, Gandy retained the "Personal File."

-Gandy worked on going through Hoover's "Personal File" in the office until May 12.
+Gandy went through Hoover's "Personal File" in the office until May 12.
 She then transferred at least 32 file drawers of material to the basement recreation room of Hoover's Washington home at 4936 Thirtieth Place, NW, where she continued her work from May 13 to July 17.
-Gandy later testified nothing official had been removed from the FBI's offices, "not even his badge".
-At Hoover's residence the destruction was overseen by John P. Mohr, the number three man in the FBI after Hoover and Tolson.
+Gandy later testified in court that nothing official had been removed from the FBI's offices, "not even Mr. Hoover's badge."
+At Hoover's residence, the destruction was overseen by John P. Mohr, the third highest-ranking official in the FBI after Hoover and Tolson.
 They were aided by James Jesus Angleton, the Central Intelligence Agency's counterintelligence chief, whom Hoover's neighbors saw removing boxes from Hoover's home.
 Mohr would claim the boxes Angleton removed were cases of spoiled wine.